Forsyth park welcomes you!

 Beyond its profound contribution to local, daily life in Savannah, Forsyth Park is also home to many of the city’s most anticipated events throughout the year.

 - the Picnic in the Park with the Savannah Philharmonic Orchestra (October)

 - the Rock ’n’ Roll Marathon (November)

-For more information about these events and more, head over to our Savannah Event Calendar.
+For even more exciting events hosted at Forsyth and around Savannah, head over to our Savannah Event Calendar.